 - Spread the business cards out (offer them to libraries, bookstores, office supplier shops, hotels, the local supermarket

-– Be sure you have a share with friend button on your website.
+- Be sure you have a share with a friend button on your website.

-– By location (place of birth, place of living, where the action in your book take place).
+- By location (place of birth, place of living, where the action in your book takes place).

 - By subject and social issues if the book has such subplots in it.